-for noise to transfer through the building which

-n fact, the opposite has proven to be the case.
-The

-have both made

-tion.
-Both comment that the restaurant causes less

-shop.

-objection from one of your residents,

-erns to you.
-However, she has not repeated her

-ot materialised.

-with in deed the local housing

-ne place is being run.
+You also make reference to the poten ntial for noise to transfer through the building which may cause a nuisance to In fact, the opposite has proven to be the case.
+The have both made noise and disturbance than the previous the state of the s A previous application also received an objection from one of your residents, She expressed similar c representations because her fears have oncerns to you.
+However, she has not repeated her we not materialised.
+The application has a good relations officer complimented him on how w hip with in deed the local housing well the place is being run.